Emphasis Mine In Bible Verses

 However, Open Theism also contradicts common sense simply because...

-In Isaiah 46:9-10 God, distinguishing Himself from false and dead idols, tells us that unlike them, He knows the end from the beginning and will not fail to carry out all His plan.
+God Cannot Possibly Foreordain an Event Without Knowing What Humans Are Going to Do In Isaiah 46:9-10 God, distinguishing Himself from false and dead idols, tells us that unlike them He knows the end from the beginning and will not fail to carry out all His plan.

 Remember the former things long past, For I am God, and there is no other; I am God, and there is no one like Me, declaring the end from the beginning, and from ancient times things which have not been done, saying, 'My purpose will be established, and I will accomplish all My good pleasure'; (Isaiah 46:9-10 NASB)

 How can God declare the end from the beginning without knowing what men will do in the future?
 To a greater or lesser degree all intended action depends on other factors.
 For example I intend to drive to work this morning.
-However I do not know that Mr. X is going to run a red light at an intersection causing me to wind up in hospital instead.
+However I do not know that someone is going to run a red light at an intersection causing me to wind up in hospital instead.

 Lets look at some specific examples.

-The prophets gave us specific details about Jesus' birth, the miracles He worked, His betrayal, death, and resurrection
+See Only Jesus Was Foretold Centuries in Advance The prophets gave us specific details about Jesus' birth, the miracles He worked, His betrayal, death, and resurrection

 Other examples of God's fore ordination include the destruction of Judah by Babylon..

-behold, I will send and take all the families of the north,' declares the Lord, 'and I will send to Nebuchadnezzar king of Babylon, My servant, and will bring them against this land and against its inhabitants and against all these nations round about; and I will utterly destroy them and make them a horror and a hissing, and an everlasting desolation.'
+behold, I will send and take all the families of the north,' declares the Lord, 'and I will send Nebuchadnezzar king of Babylon, My servant, and will bring them against this land and against its inhabitants and against all these nations round about; and I will utterly destroy them and make them a horror and a hissing, and an everlasting desolation.'
 (Jeremiah 25:9 NASB)

 The invasion and defeat of Babylon by the Medes and the Persians